‘Black Men Do Not Get The Same Opportunities’: Brian Flores’ Attorney Blasts NFL

 MIAMI (CBSMiami) – The fallout continues after former Dolphins head coach Brian Flores filed a racial discrimination lawsuit against the NFL.

-“Black men do not get the same opportunities as white men do in terms of coaching, managing, and something needs to change,” said Brian Flores’ attorney, David Gottlieb.READ MORE: AI-Powered Bartender Latest Teaching Tool At FIU's School Of Hospitality
+“Black men do not get the same opportunities as white men do in terms of coaching, managing, and something needs to change,” said Brian Flores’ attorney, David Gottlieb.READ MORE: ‘False, Malicious And Defamatory’: Dolphins Owner Stephen Ross On Allegations Made In Brian Flores' Lawsuit

 Gottlieb says his client’s recent claim of discrimination in the NFL is nothing new, and adds Flores is just the first person who’s been brave enough to speak out, which only happened after his interview with the Giants.